-2013 Water Pumping Statistics
+2014 Water Pumping Statistics

-In 2013, the City of Burnsville pumped 2.2 billion gallons of groundwater and 1.2 billion gallons of surface water for a total of 3.4 billion gallons pumped.
-As can be seen in the graph above, the surface water source has allowed Burnsville to pump much less groundwater per month than in previous years.
+In 2014, the City of Burnsville pumped 2.1 billion gallons of groundwater and 1.1 billion gallons of surface water for a total of 3.2 billion gallons pumped.
+The graph above shows that the surface water source has allowed Burnsville to pump much less groundwater per month than in previous years.
 Pumping less from groundwater wells will speed up recharge of the groundwater aquifer source.